Bat Masterson: Dodge City

 Masterson soon settled in Dodge City.
 On June 6, 1877, Masterson tried to prevent the arrest of Robert Gilmore, who was known to the locals as "Bobby Gill."
 Masterson managed to wrap his arms about the girth of the 315 pound city marshal, Lawrence Edward "Larry" Deger, thereby permitting Gill to escape.
 Masterson was grabbed by friends of Deger and pistol-whipped by the lawman.
 The following day, Masterson was fined $25 for disturbing the peace.
 Bobby Gill, the cause of Masterson's fine, was assessed only $5.

 During July 1877, Masterson was hired to serve as under-sheriff to Sheriff Charles E. Bassett.
 Bassett was prohibited by the Kansas State Constitution from seeking a third consecutive term.
 With the job up for grabs, Masterson decided to run for the office.
 Masterson's opponent turned out to be Larry Deger.
 On November 6, 1877, Masterson was elected county sheriff of Ford County, Kansas, by the narrow margin of three votes.
 Within a month of Masterson's election, on December 6, 1877, Ed Masterson replaced Larry Deger as city marshal of Dodge, so together the Masterson brothers controlled the city and county police forces.

 On February 1, 1878, Sheriff Masterson captured the notorious outlaws Dave Rudabaugh and Ed West, who were wanted for an attempted train robbery.
 Two more of the train robbers were caught by Bat and brother Ed on March 15.
 The tandem law enforcement effort came to an abrupt end, however, when 25-year-old City Marshal Ed Masterson was shot and killed in the line of duty on April 9, 1878.
 Ed Masterson was mortally wounded by a cowboy named Jack Wagner, who was unaware that Bat Masterson was in the vicinity.
 As Ed stumbled away from the scene, Bat Masterson responded from across the street, firing on both Wagner and Wagner's boss, Alf Walker—who was holding a gun.
 Wagner died the next day, but Walker was taken back to Texas and recovered.
 The local newspapers were ambiguous about who shot Wagner and Walker, and this led some later historians to question whether Bat Masterson was involved.
 However, the rediscovery of two court cases in which Bat Masterson testified under oath that he had shot both men adds credence to the idea that Bat had avenged his brother.

-More violence followed on October 4, 1878, when a variety actress named Dora Hand, known professionally as "Fannie Keenan," was shot and killed by James Kenedy, son of the wealthy Texas cattleman, Miflin Kenedy.
+More violence followed on October 4, 1878, when a variety actress named Dora Hand, known professionally as "Fannie Keenan," was shot and killed by James Kenedy, son of the wealthy Texas cattleman, Mifflin Kenedy.
 Masterson's posse, which included Wyatt Earp and Bill Tilghman, captured Kenedy the following day after Masterson shot him in the left arm, and other posse members killed his horse.